tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. note::

-   :class:`PCMReaderWindow` is designed primarly for handling sample offset values in a :class:`CDTrackReader`, or for skipping a potentially large number of samples in a stream.
+   :class:`PCMReaderWindow` is designed primarily for handling sample offset values in a :class:`CDTrackReader`, or for skipping a potentially large number of samples in a stream.